Hammoi/YenlinLee-HanyiLiu-PengboWang-P1/README.md

 );
 ```
 5. Press "Go."
+6. Create user with username 'admin' and password 'admin' on phpMyAdmin (or change the credentials in file at connect.js).
+Grant all privileges.
-6. Now run app.js with node.js using "node app.js" in terminal/command prompt (make sure you're in the right directory).
+7. Now run app.js with node.js using "node app.js" in terminal/command prompt (make sure you're in the right directory).